Events: stimulating, interactive, free webinars and workshops

 Read moreJoin this interactive, free monthly workshop dedicated to improving on important relationships and your own awareness and well-being.

+What is "nonviolent communication", and what is violence in communication?
 Violent communication can show itself in subtle ways that are hardly noticed, so the word "violent" might be surprising.
 However, the theme is that violent communication tends to disrupt empathy and relationships, while nonviolent communication is a win/win kind of communication that brings people together.

 Nonviolent Communication is an approach to communication and relationships that is based on empathic connection, but that also provides a clear description and understanding of what kinds of communication help bring more joy and vitality into life, and what kinds of communication prolong conflict or separation.